 Every year, August 7 is a holiday in Colombia.
-This date celebrates a decisive patriot victory over Spanish and royalist forces during Colombia’s struggle for independence.
+This date celebrates a decisive patriot victory over Spanish and royalist forces during Colombia’s war for independence.
 What happened on August 7, 1819, and why is the battle of Boyacá significant for Colombia’s history?
-Read on for a history of the Battle of Boyacá and its impact on Colombia’s independence.
+Read on for a history of the Battle of Boyacá and why August 7 is a holiday every year in Colombia.

 *Disclosure: This post contains affiliate links, which simply means if you click them and go on to make a purchase, I can receive a commission.
 There is no additional cost to you.
 To learn more please consult out Disclosure Policy.